JasonLeonnn/paygard/README.md

 ## 🧩 Design & Trade-offs

-Paygard is intentionally small but **designed like a production backend**:
+Jalytics is intentionally small but **designed like a production backend**:

 - **Stack choices**
   - `chi` router for lightweight, composable HTTP middleware.